 Document Type: Original Article

-Department of Biology, Ayatollah Amoli Branch, Islamic Azad University, Amol, Iran
+Department of Biology, Faculty of Agriculture and Food Industry, Ayatollah Amoli Branch, Islamic Azad University, Amol, Iran

-Lung Diseases and Allergy Research Center, Kurdistan University of Medical Sciences, Sanandaj, Iran
+Medical Microbiology Research Center, Qazvin University of Medical Sciences, Qazvin, Iran

 Student Research Committee, Kurdistan University of Medical Sciences, Sanandaj, Iran